Skip to content

 4

-while loops are generally used for known conditions, executing the loop while the condition is met and ending it when the condition is no longer satisfied, such as:
+while loops are generally used for known loop conditions.
+The loop executes as long as the condition is met and ends when the condition is no longer satisfied, as follows:

 Python